dsanson/dsanson.github.com/research/_posts/2011-10-27-worlds-enough-for-junk.markdown

 > possibility can be accommodated within a Lewisian modal framework.
 For
 > Lewis, every possibility involves the existence of a possible world,
 > and a possible world is just is a maximal sum, and so a cap.
 But the
-> Lewisian can accommodate Junk, if she wishes, by allowing parts of
+> Lewisian can accommodate Junk, if she wishes, by allowing that parts
-> possible worlds to represent complete possibilities.
+> of possible worlds collectively represent complete possibilities.